Lucylin2022/Past-Work/Linear Regression R Assignments/Readme.md

 # Linear Regression R Coding Assignments
-These are homeworks from a linear regression course.
+These are some R coding assignments from a linear regression course.
+I found them to be quite useful for reviewing R commands.